 - Losing range of motion in your big toe (how far you can comfortably move it).

 - A bump that looks like a bunion or callus on top of your big toe.

 Some activities or conditions might make your symptoms worse, including:

 - Wearing shoes that are too tight or don’t properly fit your feet.

 What causes hallux rigidus?

-For most people, there is no clear cause.
-Hallux rigidus likely develops because the toe joint experiences a lot of stress when you walk.
-Every step you take places a force equal to twice your body weight on the toe joint.
+Hallux rigidus likely develops because your big toe joint experiences a lot of stress when you walk.
+Every step you take places a force equal to twice your body weight on the MTP joint.

 Other causes of hallux rigidus include:

 - Overusing the MTP joint (like during a sport, hobby or job).